 To conserve water, please do not use a watering hose to clear leaves and debris from driveways, sidewalks, and streets.
 This is a Marin Municipal Water District prohibited water use and can be punishable by a fine up to $500.

-Residents who would like to assist in notifying their neighbors or their gardeners can print out this helpful Gas Powered Leaf Blowers Flyer (PDF) that explains the City's ordinance in both English and Spanish.
+Residents who would like to assist in notifying their neighbors or their gardeners can print out this helpful Gas Powered Leaf Blowers Flyer that explains the City's ordinance and funding opportunities in both English and Spanish.

 No. Mill Valley Municipal Code 6.12.140 prohibits apiaries/the keeping of bees within city limits.